ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 ### SSL Certificate Tab

-Select "I will upload a self-signed certificate in X.509 format” Copy paste your certificate.pem file contents(just open in a text editor) that you created in the Crypto instructions above.
+Select "I will upload a self-signed certificate in X.509 format” Copy paste your `certificate.pem` file contents(just open in a text editor) that you created in the Crypto instructions above.

 ![alt text](https://github.com/damiendallimore/SplunkModularInputsJavaFramework/blob/master/alexa/docs/skill_3.png)

 ### Test Tab

-Enable the skill : You should see "This skill is enabled for testing on this account."
+Enable the skill.
+You should see "This skill is enabled for testing on this account."

 ![alt text](https://github.com/damiendallimore/SplunkModularInputsJavaFramework/blob/master/alexa/docs/skill_4.png)